scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 all the inputs it gets to calculate if the rocket has reached the apogee in order to trigger the parachute release mechanism.
 Discrete controllers can present the same peculiar properties.

-..
-(3) TimeNodes as a container datatype, which holds TimeNode instances
-..      (a) TimeNodes as a basic discretization of the flight phase
-..      (b) Why use TimeNodes: parachute release, control events, etc.

-To handle this, the instance of the :code:`FlightPhase` class holds a :code:`TimeNodes` container, which stores all the required timesteps, or :code:`TimeNode`, that the integration algorithm should stop at so that the events can be checked, usually by feedding the necessary data to parachutes and discrete control trigger functions.
+To handle this, the instance of the :code:`FlightPhase` class holds a :code:`TimeNodes` container, which stores all the required timesteps, or :code:`TimeNode`, that the integration algorithm should stop at so that the events can be checked, usually by feeding the necessary data to parachutes and discrete control trigger functions.
 When it comes to discrete controllers, they may change some parameters in the rocket once they are called.
-On the other hand, parachute triggers rarely actually trigger, and thus, rarely invoke the creation of a new flight phase caractherized by *descent under parachute* governing equations of motion.
+On the other hand, parachute triggers rarely actually trigger, and thus, rarely invoke the creation of a new flight phase characterized by *descent under parachute* governing equations of motion.

-..
-(4) Time overshoot - why? faster when events are rarely triggered

 The Flight class can take advantage of this fact by employing overshootable time nodes: time nodes that the integrator does not really need to stop at.
-This allows the integration algorithm to use more optmized timesteps and significantly reduce the number of iterations needed to perform a simulation.
+This allows the integration algorithm to use more optimized timesteps and significantly reduce the number of iterations needed to perform a simulation.
 Once a new timestep is taken, the Flight class checks all overshootable time nodes that have passed and feed their event triggers with interpolated data.
 In case when event is actually triggered, the simulation is rolled back to that state.

-..
-(2)(d) How flight phases are created during the simulation and when

 In summary, throughout a simulation, the Flight class loops through each non-overshootable :code:`TimeNode` of each element of the :code:`FlightPhases` container.
 At each :code:`TimeNode`, the event triggers are fed with the necessary